queenofdowntime/square-one/tutorials/new-project-setup.md

 	contribute to others' repos.

 	Let's pretend that it's the end of the day and we want to go home, or that we have to run off to a very important meeting.
-We stil have work to do but we want to ensure that what we have done so far is saved somewhere we can't spill coffee on it.
+We still have work to do but we want to ensure that what we have done so far is saved somewhere we can't spill coffee on it.

-	So in order to not pollute the master branch, we are going to push to a wip (work in progress) branch.
+	So in order to not pollute the `master` branch, we are going to push to a wip (work in progress) branch.

 1. Create your new branch by running: